 Software Defined Networking (SDN) (On-Demand)

-This is a concise course addressing Software Defined Networking (SDN).
-It begins with a discussion of the drivers towards and the main objectives of SDN, before examining the architecture engineered to support SDN, including a discussion of Network Function Virtualisation (NFV).
-The deployment of software defined networks is discussed in detail, with significant consideration of switching techniques and SDN in wireless networks, as is the southbound operation of SDN with a focus on OpenFlow.
-The course also includes information on SDN in transport networks and a key case study looking at Google’s G Scale Network.
+Our Software Defined Networking (SDN) training course is designed to provide a comprehensive understanding of SDN, including its drivers, architecture, deployment considerations, and case studies.
+The course covers a range of topics, including SDN drivers for change, evolution and virtualization, SDN goals, SDN architecture, OpenFlow, Netconf and YANG, and more.
+Participants will gain insights into SDN deployment, network function virtualization (NFV), and SDN in transport networks.
+A key case study on Google’s G Scale Network will also be explored to provide real-world examples of SDN implementation.
+Ideal for network, software, and IT engineers, as well as managers and consultants, this course requires delegates to have a basic understanding of IP networking and routing principles.
+By the end of the training, participants will have a solid foundation in SDN and be equipped to apply their knowledge in practical settings.
 Who would benefit This course is suitable for those who need a solid base understand of SDN, network virtualisation and the deployment considerations associated with SDN, including network, software and IT engineers, as well as managers and consultants.
 Prerequisites Delegates should have experience or an understanding of the principles or IP networking and routing.
 Topic Areas Include SDN Drivers for Change Evolution and Virtualization X as a Service in Layers SDN Goals Introducing SDN Architecture SDN Split Architecture SDN Traffic Engineering Network Functions Virtualization (NFV) and SDN SDN Deployment SDN Architecture SDN Summary SDN Vision Case Study – Google OpenFlow OpenFlow Examples Netconf and YANG SDN to Control Transport Networks Case Study – Mininet

 £500.00